rbowsley/lamplighthelp/source/16-8-1_Merging_Profiles.markdown

     - Combine data from the two profiles.
 It is only possible to choose this option for sections where you can add to information rather than replacing it, for example relationships or {{activity}} records.
 This will create one list from the entries of both left-hand and right-hand columns.
 - When you have made your selection click on the 'Merge this section now' button.

-When you have merged each section you can return to the top of the 'View and merge profiles' section and archive the source profile.
+- Once each section has been merged you can return to the 'View and merge profiles' section and archive the source profile.

 Why not watch our video?